google/docsy-example/content/en/guide/Overview/_index.md

-## Key terms and concepts?
+## Key terms and concepts:

-VPC - Virtual Priate Cloud
+- VPC - Virtual Priate Cloud
-VPN - Virtual Priave Network
+- VPN - Virtual Priave Network
+- VIF -Virtual Interface
-DX - Amazon Direct Connect
+- DX - Amazon Direct Connect

-## Why do I want it?

-Help your user know if your project will help them.
-Useful information can include:

-* **What is it good for?**: What types of problems does your project solve?
-What are the benefits of using it?

-* **What is it not good for?**: For example, point out situations that might intuitively seem suited for your project, but aren't for some reason.
-Also mention known limitations, scaling issues, or anything else that might let your users know if the project is not for them.

-* **What is it *not yet* good for?**: Highlight any useful features that are coming soon.

-## Where should I go next?

-Give your users next steps from the Overview.
-For example:

-* [Getting Started](/getting-started/): Get started with $project
-* [Examples](/examples/): Check out some example code!
+- BGP - Border Gateway Protocol

+## Who you need to complete on-boarding

+VMware Cloud on AWS has a lot of moving parts.
+You will need the following people unless you are all these roles:

+* **vSphere Admin**: Someone at your organization with administrative access to vCenter and vmc.vmware.com
+* **Network Admin**: Someone at your organization that can configure routers, switches and provide IP addresses
+* **AWS Admin**: Someone at your organization that can manages your AWS account and can create VPC's and subnets and run cloud formation templates and if needed request and configure Direct connect.
+Optionaly this person could also grant you the rights in AWS per your security guidelines.

+This guide is broken up into 4 phases:

+* [1.
+On-Boarding your SDDC](/guide/1.-on-boarding-sddc/): Step by step guide to get your SDDC deployed
+* [2.
+Connecting your SDDC](/2.
+Connect SDDC/): Get your SDDC connected to your data center
+* [3.
+Configuring your SDDC](/3.
+Configure SDDC/): Get your SDDC setup and
+* [4.
+Deploying Add-Ons](/4.
+Deploy Add-Ons/): Step by step guide to get your SDDC deployed